ee292d/udnn/README.md

 incomplete list of possible extra credits:
 - Implement extra layers such as average pooling, concatenate, etc. Feel free to modify the starter code to do so.
+- Implement quantization for your model and compare the performance.
 - Out-perform Tensorflow implementation.
 - Run inference on Arduino.
 The Arduino we have uses a 32-bit processor, which allows up to 4 lanes of operations.